 The choice of whether or not to implement a focused investment strategy depends on your investment skill.
 Investors like Warren Buffett have delivered excellent returns with concentrated investing.
-Case-in-point: Warren Buffett’s stock portfolio has returned ~20% per year for several decades while being heavily weighted towards his best ideas.
+Case-in-point: Warren Buffett’s stock portfolio has generated market-beating returns for several decades while being heavily weighted towards his best ideas.

-For other people, focused investing will result in poor returns.
-This isn’t always the case.
+For other people, focused investing will result in poor returns, but this isn’t always the case.

 Make no mistake – we’re not saying it’s easy to find attractive investments.
-With that said, it’s not impossible either.
-It just takes time.
+But it’s not impossible either– it just takes time.
 Investors who analyze the most investment opportunities are likely to find a high number of attractive investment opportunities.

 Using quantitative screeners and other investing tools can speed up this process considerably.
 They also take away many of the behavorial biases that impair investment returns.